KDRB

 KDRB (100.3 MHz "100.3 The Bus") is a commercial FM radio station in Des Moines, Iowa.
-It airs an adult hits radio format and is owned by iHeartMedia.
-Its slogan is "We Play Everything."
-KDRB is the flagship station for Iowa State University sports.
+It airs an adult hits radio format and is owned by iHeartMedia, carrying its own variety hits format, similar to the franchised Jack FM branding.
+KDRB is the flagship station for the Iowa State Cyclones.

 The station's studios are located at 2141 Grand Avenue in Des Moines along with iHeartMedia's other Des Moines stations, and its transmitter is located on Northwest 2nd Street, near Ankeny Boulevard in Alleman.
-KDRB broadcasts in the HD Radio format.
-Its HD-2 subchannel airs a simulcast of sister station WHO.
+Broadcasting in HD Radio, its second subchannel carries its mother station WHO (1040), which first signed on what was their formerly similarly-called FM counterpart in 1948.

 History

 WHO-FM

 In 1948, the station signed on as WHO-FM.
 It was owned by the Central Broadcasting Company and was the third FM station in Des Moines, after KRNT-FM and KSO-FM.
 In its early years, it primarily simulcast its sister station, AM 1040 WHO.
 During the "Golden Age of Radio," WHO-AM-FM carried programming from the NBC Red Network, including comedies, dramas, news, sports, soap operas, game shows and big band broadcasts.

 Studios were located at 1100 Walnut Street, and the station's tower and transmitter were located on top of the Equitable Building at 6th and Locust in Des Moines.
 In 1950, the transmitter was moved to a new tower at WHO's transmitter site in Mitchellville, Iowa.
 The old transmitter and tower on top of the Equitable Building were sold to KCBC for a new FM station KCBC-FM.
 In the mid-1960s, WHO-FM ceased simulcasting its AM sister and started programming easy listening and classical music.